-A duplex pump system will be installed downstream of Modular Wetland Linear filter to lift runoff up to a level where it can drain via gravity to the City's MS4, approximately 10 feet.
-Each pump has been sized to pump the peak rate discharged from the vault at the 25-year peak to account for water treatment overflow, as calculated using WWHM for flow control sizing (factor of safety of 2 when both pumps are operating).
+A pump system will be installed downstream of Modular Wetland Linear filter to lift runoff up to a level where it can drain via gravity to the City's storm system, approximately 10 feet.
+The pump has been sized to pump the peak rate discharged from the vault at the 25-year peak to account for water treatment overflow, as calculated using WWHM.